Pipe-Bomb/frontend/README.md

 ## Getting Started

+Full installation instructions for Pipe Bomb are on the [Pipe Bomb Wiki](https://pipebomb.net/wiki/installation).
+You can also directly run the Pipe Bomb frontend standalone using the following instructions:

-Pipe Bomb website is developed using Node.js 24.
+Pipe Bomb frontend is developed using Node.js 24.
 Clone the repository, then run:

 ```bash
 npm ci